Must Visit Sites in Italy

 Harris Bar Venice

 Remaining northm but moving east, in Venice just off St. Mark's Square, it is possible to have a drink at one of the most acclaimed bars, favorite of many stars and world celebrities and known for creating the famous cocktail "Bellini", which is now reproduced in every corner of the planet.
-This is a true social landmark and even though it has lost its original flavor from the 1960s, it still carries a certain special atmosphere.
-Another Harris Bar was open in Rome, at the top of Via Veneto, but it is merely a tourist place and Italians usually don't go there.
+This is a true social landmark and even though it has lost its original, 1960s flavor, it still carries a certain special atmosphere.
+Another Harris Bar opened in Rome, at the top of Via Veneto, but it is merely a tourist place and Italians usually don't go there.

 This is a true gem, a small island that is an absolute must.
 The center square, "la Piazzetta," is simply a gorgeous place where people gather and enjoy the local cafés and restaurants while music plays in the piano bar.
 Capri represented for many generations the place to be for the international jet set, but besides its social status Capri holds many natural treasures.
 One of the most famous and beautiful is the Blue Grotto, reachable only by boat.

 Read also the Second Part of Most Visited Attractions in Italy.